 Street Tire Class

-- Street Tire is a PAX class open to cars of any class (except those listed below) that are participating on street tires.
+- Street Tire (T) is a PAX class open to cars of any class that are participating on street tires in a class that is otherwise not limited only to minimum tread wear rating 200 street tires.

-- Street Tire results will be determined by the 2011 PAX index.
+- Street Tire (T) results will be determined by the 2017 PAX index.

-- No DOT-R compound tires are to be run in Street Tire.
-Tires must have a minimum tread wear rating of 140.
+- No DOT-R compound tires are to be run when using a Street Tire PAX.
+Tires must have a minimum tread wear rating of 200.
 In addition, any specific tire models listed under the current SCCA Solo Rules as ineligible for SCCA Street Touring will also be ruled ineligible for Street Tire.

 - Each car must undergo a basic tech inspection to ensure that it is in a safe working condition.